DebabrataBhowmik/Analysis_Instructions_forShubham/README.md

 # Analysis_Instructions_forShubham

-At first copy 2017 nTuples from my eos area to your area(either at eos or wherever you want to keep them):
+At first copy 2017 nTuples from my eos to wherever you want to keep them in your account (may be your eos):

-cp -r /eos/user/d/dbhowmik/Analysis/nTuple_2017_EOY Location_of_your_area
+cp -r /eos/user/d/dbhowmik/Analysis/nTuple_2017_EOY your_path

-Either make a new area or do it in your CMSSW_10_6_8 area
+Now either set a new CMSSW area or do it in your already existing CMSSW_10_6_8

 go to CMSSW_10_6_8/src/MonoHiggsToGG/analysis/work/macros